Why 2001: A Space Odyssey still lures us into its mystery

 I'll always remember Arthur, a lifelong atheist, observing that of all the world's religions, Hinduism came closest to comprehending the vast scale in both space and time of the universe as revealed by science.

+He was a very deep guy, Arthur, but also a very funny one.
 Another precious memory I have was his singing to me Tom Lehrer's devastating satirical song about Wernher von Braun, a man who Arthur proudly considered a friend, even while acknowledging his dubious Third Reich history.

 Have you heard the song?
 "Once the rockets are up, who cares where they come down?
 That's not my department, said Wernher von Braun."
 Anyway, I visited Arthur three times in Sri Lanka, the last with my family in tow.
-He was a very deep guy, Arthur, but also a very funny one.
 He was a great man, and I miss being able to shoot him an email now and then.

 The passage detailing an ailing Clarke bursting into tears on seeing his old "intellectual sparring partner" on TV decades after the release of "2001" stuck with me long after I finished the book.
 It's a deeply melancholy yet beautiful moment.
 What was Clarke's relationship with Kubrick like toward the end of his life?